Laura Branigan: 1981–1990: Mainstream success

-Branigan's sixth album, Laura Branigan (1990), brought her back to the Hi-NRG charts and gay clubs with "Moonlight on Water", and she scored a top-30 adult contemporary hit with "Never in a Million Years".
-Branigan added production to her list of credits with her cover of Vicki Sue Robinson's disco-era "Turn the Beat Around" and the atmospheric "Let Me In", a cover of an Eddie Money song.
-The album also includes '"Unison", which was the title track for Céline Dion's English debut CD in the same year.
-The album's closing track, a cover of Bryan Adams' "The Best Was Yet to Come", was produced and arranged by Branigan.
-The Laura Branigan Tour, which was kicked off with an appearance on The Tonight Show Starring Johnny Carson on July 13, 1990 was followed by a performance in the Trump Regency Showroom in Atlantic City, New Jersey on July 14, and filmed for a syndicated U.S. television show SRO in Concert, which was released on videocassette and laserdisc; on July 15, 1990, she performed at the Warwick Musical Theatre in Rhode Island.
+Her album Laura Branigan (1990) featured the last of her hit singles, "Never in a Million Years".
+The closing track, a cover of Bryan Adams' "The Best Was Yet to Come", was produced and arranged by Branigan.
+Her tour kicked off with an appearance on The Tonight Show Starring Johnny Carson in 1990, followed by a concert at the Trump Regency Showroom in Atlantic City, New Jersey on July 14, and filmed for a syndicated U.S. television show SRO in Concert, released on home video.